Specnote

 When people hear "connect your code," the first worry is usually: "Wait, does my password or payment key get sent too?"
 So let's settle that right away.

-Your production secrets are masked on your own computer first, and aren't stored on our servers.
+Your production secrets are masked before being sent, and aren't stored on our servers.

-Secrets are masked on your own computer first, and only the masked code is sent to the server.
+Secrets are masked before code is sent, and only the masked code goes to the server.
 The server then runs a safety-net pass to catch anything that slipped through.

 Production secrets are the real keys that run your live service — your production database password, payment keys, external service access keys, and so on.
 Masking looks for known patterns, so it can't promise 100%.
-The safest habit is to never hard-code production secrets in your code — and even if one slips through, it's filtered once on your PC and once more on the server.
+The safest habit is to never hard-code production secrets in your code — and even if one slips through, it's filtered once on the sending side and once more on the server.

 What we receive · what we don't